John L. Gililland, MD, Infertility Specialist

 RCC's Northern Utah Infertility Clinic

-Dr. John L. Gililland is a board certified reproductive endocrinologist and infertility specialist with 26 years of experience in helping infertile couples.
+Dr. John L. Gililland is a board certified reproductive endocrinologist and infertility specialist with 26 years of experience in helping infertile patients.
 He sees patients at our "Northern Utah Infertility Clinic" located in Clearfield, UT.

 Dr. Gililland grew up in Arizona where his father was a very well-known and respected family physician.
 After achieving a bachelor of arts degree in chemistry at Arizona State University, Dr. Gililland went to medical school at the University of Arizona in Tucson.
 His residency in obstetrics and gynecology was completed at the Arizona Health Sciences Center.
 He joined the US Army Medical Corps just before finishing his training.